projectstorm/react-diagrams/README.md

 ## How to use

-Before running any of the examples, please run `yarn build` in the root.
+Before running any of the examples, please run `pnpm build` in the root.
 This project is a monorepo, and the packages (including the demos) require the packages to first be built.

 Take a look at the [diagram demos](https://github.com/projectstorm/react-diagrams/tree/master/diagrams-demo-gallery/demos)